-- Prepare birthday presents for our employees' birthday - Provide our employees with living quarters for free - Provide free meals and offer various kinds of cooling drinks such as dessert soup and Chinese herbal tea depending on seasons and weather

-Additional marriage and parenting benefits

-- Provide 170 days of maternity leave for our female employees giving birth - Provide 15 days of paternity leave for our male employees who are going to have new born babies

-Benefits for personal safety and insurance

-- Purchase additional inpatient medical insurance for our employees to enable them to enjoy medical services at lower cost and purchase social insurance for our employees working at domestic factories in the PRC - Purchase pension insurance for our current employees so that they can maintain their retirement life with the monthly pensions paid when they retire - We provide additional pension to retired employees who have worked for 20 years or more in recognition of their contributions over the years

-Life balance

-- Our employees are not encouraged or forced to work overtime so that they can maintain balance between family and work - Our mainland factories are equipped with recreational facilities such as basketball courts and badminton courts so that our employees can enjoy better life in their spare time - We have adopted employee caring measures such as organizing group tours, arranging extra meals on festivals and holidays and providing psychological counseling services, so as to help them ease working pressure and enhance their sense of belonging to the Company
+Welfare Prepare birthday presents for our employees' birthday Provide our employees with living quarters for free Provide free meals and offer various kinds of cooling drinks such as dessert soup and Chinese herbal tea depending on seasons and weather Additional marriage and parenting benefits Provide 170 days of maternity leave for our female employees giving birth Provide 15 days of paternity leave for our male employees who are going to have new born babies Benefits for personal safety and insurance Purchase additional inpatient medical insurance for our employees to enable them to enjoy medical services at lower cost and purchase social insurance for our employees working at domestic factories in the PRC Purchase pension insurance for our current employees so that they can maintain their retirement life with the monthly pensions paid when they retire We provide additional pension to retired employees who have worked for 20 years or more in recognition of their contributions over the years Life balance Our employees are not encouraged or forced to work overtime so that they can maintain balance between family and work Our mainland factories are equipped with recreational facilities such as basketball courts and badminton courts so that our employees can enjoy better life in their spare time We have adopted employee caring measures such as organizing group tours, arranging extra meals on festivals and holidays and providing psychological counselling services, so as to help them ease working pressure and enhance their sense of belonging to the Company

-5.1.6 Employee communication
+7.1.6 Employee communication

 The Group understands that cohesiveness among employees is an important driving force for enterprise development.
 Establishing a good communication channel network is the cornerstone of the relationships between employees and the Group.
 Therefore, the Group welcomes and values its employees' opinions.
 The Group's employees can make suggestions for the Company at any time via suggestion boxes, mail boxes, telephones and WeChat.
 We will also meet with employees who have decided to resign to collect their feedback and make improvements accordingly.
-In addition, the Group discusses relevant labour issues according to its internal and external environment in the middle of each year with an aim of enhancing relevant employees' benefits.
-With the efforts made by all of our employees and the help of sub-districts office in the community, our trade union in Shenzhen factory was established in 2012 and has currently continued to collect opinions of employees in the factory.

-5.2.
+During the Year, the Group did not receive any significant complaints from employees regarding the employment system.

+7.2.
 Occupational health and safety

 The Group fully recognizes the importance of occupational health and safety to the manufacturing and catering industry.
 Therefore, we strive to create the best working environment for our valued employees.
 We have advocated and upheld the idea of "Safety First" and strived in achieving the goal of zero industrial accident.
-We have formulated a set of suitable safety management plan in accordance with the laws and regulations, including the "Occupational Health System", "Fire Safety System" and "Employee Operation Guidelines", to regulate the Group's management work on occupational safety and health, so as to reduce and control potential occupational safety and health hazards in business operations .
+We have formulated a set of suitable safety management plan in accordance with the laws and regulations, including the "Occupational Health System", "Fire Safety System" and "Employee Operation Guidelines", to regulate the Group's management work on occupational safety and health, so as to reduce and control potential occupational safety and health hazards in business operations.

-During the Reporting Period, the Group was not aware of any violation of local laws and regulations related to occupational health and safety, or any situations involving our employees' loss of lives due to work.
-In the past three years (including this Year), there were no work-related fatalities; however, there were 8 working days lost in the catering business due to one injury incident during the Year.
+During the Reporting Period, the Group was not aware of any cases involving material violation of local regulations related to occupational health and safety, or any situations involving our employees' loss of lives due to work.
+In the past three years (including this Year), there were no work-related fatalities; however, there were a total of 20 working days lost in two restaurants of the catering business due to one injury incident in each of the said restaurants during the Year.

-5.2.2 Safety management for our plants
+7.2.2 Safety management for our plants